Leg Cramps During Pregnancy

 Here are some measures to prevent leg cramps in the course of pregnancy:

-• Abstain yourself from standing or sitting cross-legged for a long time.
+• Abstain from standing or sitting cross-legged for a long time.

 • Turn your ankles and move up and down your toes whenever you can, especially, when you are sitting for a long period like reading books, watching screens, or even having dinner.

-• Drink plenty of water Maintaining the muscle well hydrated can help to prevent leg cramps.
-Dehydration can lead to muscle contraction.
+• Drink plenty of water Keeping the muscles well hydrated can help prevent leg cramps.
+Dehydration can lead to muscle contractions (5).

 • Choosing proper footwear can also help to prevent leg cramps.
 Try to choose shoes with a good firm heel counter, which ensures foot support.

-• Including potassium, magnesium, and calcium-rich food in the daily menu during pregnancy may help in preventing muscle cramps.
+• Including potassium, magnesium, and calcium-rich foods on the daily menu during pregnancy may help prevent muscle cramps (6).

 • In Ayurveda, there are some oils (prescribed by an Ayurvedic practitioner) with which doing a mild massage before taking a hot bath will decrease the chances of leg cramps.